 Lighthouse Roasters, Seattle

-People will tell you there’s something special about the Seattle roasting scene.
-Known the world over as the epicenter of the country’s coffee culture, there are few roasters that have been around as long as Lighthouse Roasters.
+There’s something special about the Seattle roasting scene.
+Known as the epicenter of the country’s coffee culture, few roasters have been around as long as Lighthouse Roasters.
 Founded in 1993, this Seattle-local roaster was among the first of its kind.
-Utilizing vintage cast iron machines to roast their beans, Lighthouse produces small batch house blends daily.
+Utilizing vintage cast iron machines to roast their beans, Lighthouse produces small-batch house blends daily.
 Swing by their historic Fremont cafe and order a French press cup of Captain Bert’s Breakfast Blend and savor the sweet spice, red grape, and caramel notes throughout.
+Tip: Visit Seattle during winter for craft coffee paired with a cozy atmosphere.

 Camber Coffee, Bellingham

 Housed in a former comic book shop, Camber Coffee in Bellingham was once named one of the best roasters in the country by Thrillist.
-The Rwanda Horizon bean — one of their more popular beans — is known for its caramelized effect with ginger and orange spice notes.
+The Rwanda Horizon bean—one of their most popular—is known for its caramelized effect with ginger and orange spice notes.
 Another local favorite is the Guatemala Plan de la Vega roast, a fruit-flavored drink with a hint of rose.
+Their charming downtown cafe is open daily so you can fuel up as you explore the city.

 Blue Star Coffee Roasters, Twisp

-Located in the small town of Twisp, Blue Star is known throughout the state of Washington for roasting big, bold coffee blends.
-As the 2012 winner of America’s Best Espresso, Blue Star has been serving award-winning and hand-roasted coffee blends for more than 25 years.
-Sample crowd-favorites like the Honey Bear — two shots of espresso, combined with honey, cinnamon, and oatmilk — or a freshly brewed cup of the Highway 20 House Blend brewed using an aero press.
+Located in the town of Twisp in the scenic Methow Valley, Blue Star is known throughout the state of Washington for roasting big, bold coffee blends.
+Voted one of the top three micro roasters in North America by Roast Magazine in 2017, Blue Star has been serving award-winning, hand-roasted coffee for more than 25 years.
+Sample crowd favorites like the Honey Bear—two shots of espresso, combined with honey, cinnamon, and oat milk—or a freshly brewed cup of the Highway 20 House Blend brewed using an aero press.

 Caffe Umbria Artisan Coffee Roasters, Seattle